Journal · May 13, 2026 · 10 min read

 Frequently asked

-What does App Store Review Guidelines §2.3.3 actually say about screenshots?
+What does App Store Review Guideline §2.3.3 actually say about screenshots?

-What's the most common reason screenshots fail review?
+What's the most common reason App Store screenshots fail review?

-Can I overlay text and use coloured backgrounds on App Store screenshots?
+Can I overlay text, use colored backgrounds, and 3D device frames on App Store screenshots?

 Mentioned in this post